hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 4

 * Machine Learning with Scikit-Learn: Perform a basic Machine Learning Task on the [Coronavirus/Covid-19](https://github.com/CSSEGISandData/COVID-19) Data (infected and death cases in the World and Iran).
     - Visualize total infected and death cases in the World and Iran over time.
-(Use only [Daily Reports](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports) from January 22 up to March 18)
     - Perform regressions on the data based on Scikit-learn's Linear Models: Linear and Polynomial (with different degrees) as well as at least one more method.
-    - Fit a gaussian function (curve) to the data.
+    - Fit a Gaussian function (curve) to the data.
     - Visualize every model and predict the total infected and death cases in the future.
     - Split data into a train and a test set, then repeat steps 2 to 4 using train data.
     - Evaluate your model predictions by comparing them to the test data.
     - Visualize both approaches (full and train data) for every model.
     - **Finally**: Employ everything you know about machine learning to develop a model based on the data, capable of offering   optimal prediction on the total infected and death cases in the World and Iran as well as visualization over time.
 (Try to be creative!)

-**Please Note:** You can only use [Daily Reports](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports) from January 22 up to March 17.
-This assignment is closely related to the [Kaggle's COVID19 Global/Local US-CA Forecasting Challanges](https://www.kaggle.com/c/covid19-local-us-ca-forecasting-week-1/overview), therefore, it could also be submitted for the challange.
+**Please Note:** You can only use [Daily Reports](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports) from January 22 up to March 18.
+This assignment is closely related to the [Kaggle's COVID19 Global/Local US-CA Forecasting Challenges](https://www.kaggle.com/c/covid19-local-us-ca-forecasting-week-1/overview), therefore, it could also be submitted for the challenge.

 -> Deadline: Wednesday, Esfand 28, 23:59 (Announced at Esfand 14)